-Experts say that about half of all people with peripheral heart disease do not know they have it, because they have no symptoms.
+Experts say that around half of all people with PAD do not know they have the condition; this is because many individuals have no symptoms.

 - Hair loss on the feet and legs

-- Intermittent claudication - the thigh or calf muscles may feel pain when walking or climbing stairs.
-Some people complain of painful hips
+- Intermittent claudication - the thigh or calf muscles may feel pain when walking or climbing stairs; some individuals complain of painful hips

 - Leg weakness